Illinois / County

 Healthcare

-De Land residents benefit from proximity to quality healthcare, with major hospitals like Kirby Medical Center and OSF Heart of Mary Medical Center nearby.
-With about 1.8 physicians per 1,000 people and a health insurance coverage rate of over 92%, access to medical care is reliable and convenient.
-The area's healthcare index reflects steady and accessible services for families and individuals.
+De Land residents have access to quality healthcare, with major hospitals like Kirby Medical Center and OSF Heart of Mary Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 1.8 per 1,000 people and 92.6% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals